Interactions-Nexus/Nexus-Wiki/why-nexus/advanced-contracts.md

 register/list/names where='object.name=l*'
 ```

-Above will show every name that starts with the letter `'l'`.
+Above will show every name that starts with the letter `l`.
 It can then run operators on that, by filtering out fields:

 ```
 register/list/names/name/array where='object.name=l*'